norbert-acedanski/number-pi/README.md

 # number-pi

 # About The Project
-Script provides some basic information about the number π and a few ways of calculating it.
+Script provides some basic information about the number π, a few ways of calculating it and visualization of the convergence of the series used to calculate π.

 # Built With
 Python 3.8.0